 - provide support in event of service closure.

-CECA’s communication functions has been expanded to provide more frequent and detailed communications to education and care providers and services.
+CECA’s communication functions were expanded to provide more frequent and detailed communications to education and care providers and services.

-The CECA is preparing for the possibility of prolonged isolation.
+The CECA prepared for the possibility of prolonged isolation.
 This planning includes the continuation of service for children of essential workers and children experiencing vulnerability.

 CECA is aware that during times of crisis people who should not have access to children may try to take advantage of the situation.
 In addition, health emergencies can result in individuals displaying different responses.
 Individuals need to be mindful of their approach to ensure typical interactions with children are not compromised.

-CECA is continuing to investigate matters, incidents and allegations relating to risk of harm to children.
+CECA is continuing to conduct risk audits and investigate matters, incidents and allegations relating to risk of harm to children.
 Any reasonable suspicion of an offence will result in further action.
-CECA continue to work with key child protection agencies to ensure the safety of children through this period.
+CECA continue to work with key child protection agencies to ensure the safety of children through this period

 The evolving circumstances of COVID-19 in our community reinforces that all individuals should use credible and consistent sources of information to make decisions.
 You should keep up to date with current information from: